MITgcm/MITgcm/doc/phys_pkgs/shelfice.rst

 underneath floating ice shelves.

 CPP options enable or disable different aspects of the package (:numref:`shelfice_config`).
-Run-Time options, flags, filenames and field-related dates/times are described in :numref:`shelfice_runtime`.
+Run-time options, flags, filenames and field-related dates/times are described in :numref:`shelfice_runtime`.
 A description of key subroutines is given in :numref:`shelfice_subroutines`.
-Available diagnostics output is listed in Section :numref:`shelfice_diagnostics`.
+Available diagnostics output is listed in :numref:`shelfice_diagnostics`.